(last updated on Apr 2015)

 Leo White, David Sheets, Amir Chaudhry and Thomas Gazagnaire led the charge to build a modern documentation generator for OCaml, and published an alpha version of codoc 0.2.0 after a lot of work throughout 2014.
 In the 2014 OCaml workshop presentation (abstract, slides, video), we mentioned the “module wall” for documentation and this attempts to fix it.
 To try it out, simply follow the directions in the README on that repository, or browse some samples of the current, default output of the tool.
 Please do bear in mind codoc and its constituent libraries are still under heavy development and are not feature complete, but we’re gathering feedback from early adopters.

-getting close, and the patches are all under discussion for integration into
+are getting close, and the patches are all under discussion for

 As the amount of infrastructure built around the ocaml.org domain grows (e.g. mailing lists, file hosting, bulk building), it is important to establish a governance framework to ensure that it is being used as best needed by the wider OCaml community.